elifitch/whirlwind-tour-of-web-performance/font-loading/script.md

     <link rel="preload" type="font/woff2" as="font" href="fonts/brandon-grotesque-bold-webfont.woff2">
 ```
 ]]]
-Here we're just putting in preload tags to give browsers that support preload a head start downloading our full fonts so they'll be ready ASAP.
+Here we're just putting in preload tags to give browsers that support preload a head start downloading our full fonts and our CSS so they'll be ready ASAP.
+In a non-demo situation you might be more judicious about what to preload, but that's a story for another session.
 [[[
 `sessionStorage.criticalFoftFontsLoaded = true;`
 (above, right at the beginning)